nodejs/nodejs.org/.github/ISSUE_TEMPLATE/help.md

 ---
 <!--
-We have a special help section for general quesitons about Node.js: https://github.com/nodejs/help/issues/
+We have a special help section for general questions about Node.js: https://github.com/nodejs/help/issues/
 -->